faid-alfarisi/PHP-Date-bypass-Y2K38-bug/README.md

-# PHP Date class to bypass Y2K38 bug
+# PHPdate class to bypass Y2K38 bug
 This class is for bypass the 32-bit PHP Y2K38 bug

 	Changelog	: